MiguelMSandin/oligoN-design/README.md

 - with less than 0.001% hits against the reference file allowing 2 mismatch,
 - and with an accessibility class equal or higher than 'III' (so either 'I', 'II' or 'III').

-And to do so we run the following command:
+To do so we run the following command:

 ```bash
 filterLog -l probes_log.tsv -s "0.4" -m "0.001" -M "0.0001" -c "III"
 ```